dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-2-queen-amethys-and-king-tzar.md

 ---
 layout: post
-title: 2022 Litter 3 Queen Amethys and King Tzar
+title: 2022 Litter 4 Queen Amethys and King Tzar
 color: " Seal, Lilac, Chocolate Mitted and Bicolor kittens"
-expected: April 14,2023
+expected: Late June
 thumbnail: /assets/img/uploads/img_0274.jpg
-reserved: Some reserved
+reserved: 1 reserved
 ---
 These kittens will be exceptionally friendly as in past litters with this cross and will be a mix of Seal (mostly), Lilac and Chocolate Bicolor and Mitted kittens.